lmfit/lmfit-py/doc/model.rst

     :param data: data array used to guess parameter values
     :type func:  ndarray
-    :param kws:  addtional options to pass to model function.
+    :param kws:  additional options to pass to model function.
     :return: :class:`Parameters` with guessed initial values for each parameter.

    by default this is left to raise a ``NotImplementedError``, but may be